Graded review

 The bottom line

 NAD+ for longevity is the clearest case study in the gap between mechanism and proof.
 The biology is real, the animal data is suggestive, and the supplements reliably do what they claim at the molecular level — they raise NAD+.
 But the human trials, taken as a whole, mostly fail to show clinical benefit, show only narrow surrogate wins in specific groups, and contain no lifespan or hard-outcome data at all.
 If you take NR or NMN, take it knowing that you are buying a well-tolerated biomarker change with an unproven payoff — not a validated longevity intervention.
-That honesty is exactly what separates an evidence-first program from a marketing funnel, which is the lens we apply when we grade providers in our ranking of the best longevity clinics, and the same discipline we bring to rapamycin for longevity.
+We place NMN and NR in that same evidence context against every other popular pill in our roundup of the best longevity supplements, rated by evidence.
+That honesty is exactly what separates an evidence-first program from a marketing funnel, which is the lens we apply when we grade providers in our ranking of the best longevity clinics, and the same discipline we bring to rapamycin for longevity and to spermidine for longevity, whose autophagy mechanism is strong but whose best human trial was also negative.

 Frequently asked questions